Accessing the equity in your home

 Capitalising on the equity in your home

-You can take advantage of your home equity in several ways:
+You might be able to take advantage of your home equity in several ways:

 Buying an investment property

-Once option could be to refinance your current home loan and use the equity to buy an investment property.
-The rent you receive could help pay off your home loan, give you funds to invest further, and you may even enjoy capital gains over time.
+One option could be to refinance your current home loan and use the equity to buy an investment property.
+The rent you receive may help cover loan repayments, provide funds to invest further and potentially result in capital gains over time.
+And remember, always speak to a licensed financial or tax adviser before making any investment decisions.

 Renovating your home